ScottyB/ac-js2/README.md

 ## Usage

 Call `run-skewer` and open up a Javascript file.
-Type part of a variable and call `completion-at-point` of if you have auto-complete installed wait for the popup.
+Type part of a variable and call `completion-at-point` or if you have auto-complete installed wait for the popup.

 Note that any code you evaluate using Skewer may add completion